 - Icelandair has a robust stopover program, so you’d think they could do a better job allowing passengers to book itineraries involving travel on both Icelandair and Air Iceland Connect

-One of the reasons I was recently thinking about this very topic is that I was looking to visit Greenland, and in one direction wanted to travel via Iceland, on Air Iceland Connect, connecting to Icelandair.
+Pre-coronavirus I really wanted to visit Greenland, and in one direction wanted to travel via Iceland, on Air Iceland Connect, connecting to Icelandair.
 This is the most direct way to get from Greenland to the US.
-Yet there’s no easy way to book that as a single ticket.
+Yet there was no easy way to book that as a single ticket.
+Hopefully that will be changing shortly.

 Air Iceland Connect Q400